mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

           "type": "gitlab"
         }
       ```
-      Rhe project read the variables from the first parent group of `Configurations` project in Gitlab.
+      The project read the variables from the first parent group of Configurations project in Gitlab.

       So, for example, with a gitlab project to be saved in
       `/clients/mia-platform/configurations`, the environment variables are written in `clients/mia-platform` group.